 New York Liberty vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

-Breanna Stewart and the New York Liberty (18-6) will visit Nneka Ogwumike and the Los Angeles Sparks (9-15) at Crypto.com Arena on Sunday, July 30.
-The opening tip is at 4:00 PM ET.
+The WNBA schedule on Tuesday will see Breanna Stewart and the New York Liberty (19-6) visiting the Los Angeles Sparks (9-16) at Crypto.com Arena, with the matchup starting at 10:00 PM ET.

-In New York's last game, it lost to Minnesota 88-83.
-The Liberty were led by Sabrina Ionescu, who finished with 31 points, seven rebounds, seven assists, two steals and three blocks, and Stewart, with 23 points, six rebounds and five assists.
-With Ogwumike (25 PTS, 9 REB, 3 STL, 2 BLK, 50.0 FG%) contriburing the best performance on the team, Los Angeles won 81-68 against Indiana.
-Jordin Canada also added 21 points and seven assists to the effort.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!